Last night I made a professional mistake.

 That’s because we have human brains.
 We see what we see and think that’s all there.
 But we do this off incomplete information.
 And make incomplete judgements.
 And forget small details in the overwhelming effort to get everything just right.

-So having now decided to be professional, own the error and correct what I can, it’s important to think through the real lessons here.
+So having now decided to be professional, own the error, correct what I can and put things in place so I don’t make the same mistake again, it’s important to think through the real lessons here.

 Firstly, after the first flush of adrenaline fueled anxiety dies down, it’s really important to be kind to ourselves.
 I can’t, no matter how hard I try, be more than human.
 If we can bring compassion into the conversation, what seems huge and unforgivable starts to shrink to its true size in the greater scheme of things.
 Painful but an opportunity for learning.
 An opportunity for sitting with and sharing my vulnerability as a flawed human.
 And an opportunity to give thanks for all the other errors I have been blessed not to make.